GrantBirki/tgct/content/posts/tgct/index.md

 My family moved to Steamboat Springs, CO (where they still reside) when I was three years old.
 I grew up highly active in the mountains.
 I was skiing by age three and grew up on the ski slopes in the winter, and on hiking trails in the summer.
 Despite being very active and growing up in a small mountain town, I was also a huge nerd.
 When I wasn't outside playing in the mountains, I was inside playing video games and tinkering with computers.
 I fell in love with technology in my teenage years and that ultimately drove me into the field of software and cybersecurity in my young adult life.

 I also have a long-term partner who introduced me to the world of travel.
 Between the two of us, we have traveled to an almost absurd number of countries for only being 26 years old (at the time of writing).
-We have been all over Europe, Taiwan, Central/South America, Scandinavia, the Mediterranean, North Africa,West Africa, the Carribean, Iceland, Canada, and even lived in London for a year.
+We have been all over Europe, Taiwan, Central/South America, Scandinavia, the Mediterranean, North Africa,West Africa, the Caribbean, Iceland, Canada, and even lived in London for a year.
 The full list is [here](https://github.com/GrantBirki/gl/blob/da43aef1e92d5efca89f905df109bd2e918a36f1/src/config/components/map.json) and ever growing at this point.

 Here are some shots of me doing all sorts of things: